 I visit this site to read the County's Subdivision and Land Development Ordinance.
 I think this is one of the most important stages for the Springdale AIDC proposal for residents to understand.

-It is my understanding, once Springdale DC Property Company submits it's Land Development Application to Allegheny County Economic Development (ACED), all Allegheny County residents will be permitted to participate in a public meeting hosted by ACED.
-ACED may also schedule a public hearing to listen to public comment.
+It is my understanding, once Springdale DC Property Company submits it's Land Development Application to Allegheny County Economic Development (ACED):

 The SALDO has five sections called Articles: Article 1 General Provisions